xan105/node-cgo-regodit/README.md

-A golang dll to access Windows registry.
+A cgo dll to access Windows registry.<br />
 Syntax is inspired from InnoSetup's Pascal Scripting.

 Dependencies